 Q: If a recipient has a vertebrate animal study (VAS), where the animal breeding occurred in another institution, while the research is taking place at the recipient institution, does the NIH prior approval package need to contain IACUC approval from both institutions or just the recipient institution who is euthanizing the animal and doing the in-vitro study?

 A: If the breeding is described in VAS section of the application and/or is part of the budget, then IACUC approval from the breeding institution is required.
+IACUC approval is required for each animal activity described in the grant application.
 If the breeding is not described in the pilot application, IACUC approval for the breeding protocol does not need to be submitted.

-Q: If a study record on the ClinicalTrials.gov site is updated, will the section 6 of HSS be automatically updated?
+Q: If a study record on the ClinicalTrials.gov site is updated, will Section 6 of HSS be automatically updated?
 Additionally, will updates in HSS be automatically populated in ClinicalTrials.gov?

-A: The system does not automatically do that, but the system does allow it.
+A: The system does not automatically update, but the system does allow manual updates.
 The award recipient needs to manually click the populate button to refresh data from clinicaltrials.gov.
-However, there are things that are checked against the clinicaltrials.gov live.
+However, there are items that are checked against the data on clinicaltrials.gov.
 Hence if the HSS information is no longer current, it will lead to warnings and/or errors.
-Additionally, awardees can export from HSS to clinicaltrials.gov.
+Additionally, recipients can export from HSS to clinicaltrials.gov.
 The export feature will send updates from HSS to clinicaltrials.gov.
 Again, it is a manual process and is not automatically initiated.

 Q: Does a minimal risk study that meets the NIH definition of clinical trial need to be entered into clinicaltrials.gov?